 As we delve into the forest we remember the importance of our relationship with nature and the perceived gap between us and the rest of the natural world is dissolved.

 Nature and humans are by definition not separate entities; we are part of nature as much as the trees in the forest and the creatures that inhabit them.
 We are a species of animal like any other, made of the same compounds as the earth, the wind, the moon and the stars and if we are to reclaim a full life, the life we were intended to live, we must know this interconnectedness to be true.
 We must feel it so deeply that we are driven to call it from the treetops, mountains sides, riverbanks and oceans.
-The more of us that hear this call, the more of us there are to protect, proliferate and restore the natural world to her rightful and abundant glory, in turn restoring our natural, cyclical and fulfilling lives.
+The more of us that hear this call, the more of us there are to protect, proliferate and restore the natural world to her rightful and abundant glory and in so doing beginning the process of restoring our wild, natural, cyclical and meaningful lives.

-When we hear the call it stirs a primal response in us that can't be unfelt and we become warriors for rhythm and restoration on behalf of the forest and womankind; deeply aware of how inextricably linked our wellbeing is to that of nature.
+When we hear the call it stirs a primal response in us that can't be unfelt and we become warriors for the forests, taking a stand for rhythm and proliferating restoration on behalf of Mother Earth and womankind; deeply aware of how inextricably linked our wellbeing is to that of nature.